AppGharage/Curriculum/docs/projects/Readme.md

 ## Introduction
 ::: tip
 This is a list of practical projects that anyone can solve in any programming language (See solutions).
-These projects are divided in multiple categories, and each category has its own folder.
+These projects are divided in different categories.
 :::